Dynamics of scrape-off layer filaments in detached conditions: Filament evolution

 Filaments have been observed to bend in electro-magnetic models, where the pressure perturbation is not any more much smaller than the magnetic pressure~\cite{lee15a}.
 The model used here however uses the electrostatic assumption, and in previous studies the filaments have been observed to be rigid.

 The radial displacement of the filaments seeded on the backgrounds shown in fig.~\ref{f:bg} has been computed for the different $x$-$y$-slices along $z_\parallel$ and is shown in fig.~\ref{f:ydep}.
 In attached conditions, the velocity has no $z_\parallel$ dependence, and the filament moves rigidly.
 Also in detached conditions, the filaments in \dens{48} \MW{10} as well as \dens{32} \MW{5} still move rigidly.
 Only the filaments in \dens{64} with \MW{10} and \MW{5} as well as \dens{48} \MW{5} show bending.
 In addition all showing a low radial velocity, the filaments that bend have in common that they were seeded partially within the detached region.
 This prevents currents within the filament to flow freely, which explains why the vorticity within the filament is strongly dependent on the position within the filament.

-In fig.~\ref{f:ydep}(a,c) the first 3 meters of the filament move mostly rigidly, and for (b) the first 2\,m - which coincides with the non-detached region in fig~\ref{f:bg}.
-Whilst this is clearly an idealised scenario, the deviation of filaments from field alignment in detached plasmas may be a useful result for experimental comparison.
+In fig.~\ref{f:ydep} the filaments that are in a detached region show significant bending.
+Around the detachment front, the filament has only move 60\,\% of the upstream value.
+Within the detached region, the retardation is even more prominent.
+The bended filaments are seeded on the backgrounds shown in fig.~\ref{f:bg}(a,b,c).
+Whilst this is an idealised scenario as the filaments are seeded partially within the detached region, the deviation of filaments from field alignment in detached plasmas may be a useful result for experimental comparison.